 Due to this, many of the junior girls were irritated with the results and even ran several plays without their coaches present.
 On one of the last plays of the game, junior defensive player Addie Strojinc got an interception, bringing the senior’s final offensive drive to an end.

-In a post game interview, head coach Sonny Delpizzo said “I feel like the game was good at the start and we fizzled out towards the end.
-I feel that because I and my coaching staff could’ve done a better job with how to cover some of there key play makers, but I’m glad we had that experience so we can learn from it and get ready for a different result next year.”
+In a postgame interview, head coach Sonny Delpizzo said, “I feel like the game was good at the start, and we fizzled out towards the end.
+I feel that I and my coaching staff could’ve done a better job with how to cover some of their key playmakers, but I’m glad we had that experience so we can learn from it and get ready for a different result next year.”

 As the game came to a close, the juniors were disappointed with their performance, but the seniors were ecstatic with their dominant victory over their opponents.

-With another year of Powder Puff in the books, the question can be asked again: Do the seniors always have to win?
-While the answer is yes, this year they proved that they were worthy of the victory.
+With another year of Powderpuff in the books, the question can be asked again: Do the seniors always win?
+Usually, as it’s tradition.
+But this year, they proved that they were worthy of the victory.